isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 ![](/images/Department%20Photos/Science/ewaste%201.jpg)

-Partnering with Singapore’s main E-waste recycling company, ALBA, an information, and game booth was set up for students to develop an understanding that Singapore currently has only one landfill, which will run out of space by 2035.
+Partnering with Singapore’s main E-waste recycling company, ALBA, an information and game booth was set up for students to develop an understanding that Singapore currently has only one landfill, which will run out of space by 2035.
 The students also learnt that Singapore may not have enough land or sea space to build incineration plants and landfills.

 Through our Environmental Education programme, we aim to inspire our students to become environmentally conscious and responsible individuals who will contribute towards a sustainable future for Singapore and the world.